Out-of-focus holography at the Effelsberg telescope: Observations

 \section{Observations}

 To perform OOF holography observations, a moderately high signal-to-noise ratio of a point-like source is required, and it is observed with three beam maps (two out-of-focus and one in-focus).
-The observations are performed in continuum mode (on-the-fly mapping) with a beam map size of roughly $\SI{0.1 x 0.1}{\deg}$ depending on the receiver (see Table \ref{tab:obs_config}).
-Because of the symmetry of the beam pattern the maps are taken with azimuth and elevation scanning directions.
+The observations are performed in continuum mode using the so called \textit{on-the-fly} mapping.
+In this mode the sky is scanned continuously in stripes along the azimuth or elevation direction.

 A compromise between resolution and signal-to-noise ratio has to be found for the observing wavelength.
-The wavelength will determine the degree of accuracy to which the aperture phase distribution can be measured (see Eq.~\ref{eq:displacement}), e.g., using a \SI{9}{\mm} receiver, one radian of phase corresponds to \SI{745}{\micro\metre}; and with a \SI{7}{\mm} receiver, it is \SI{686}{\micro\metre}.
+The wavelength will determine the degree of accuracy to which the aperture phase distribution can be measured (see eq.~\ref{eq:displacement}), e.g., using a \qty{9}{\mm} receiver (at \qty{32}{\giga\hertz}), one radian of phase corresponds to \qty{745}{\micro\metre}; and with a \qty{7}{\mm} receiver (at \qty{34.75}{\giga\hertz}), it is \qty{686}{\micro\metre}.
 On the other hand, a longer-wavelength receiver will obtain a higher signal-to-noise ratio as many radio sources have steep spectra and receivers have lower system temperatures at longer wavelength.
 A higher signal-to-noise ratio will allow the fitting of higher order polynomials, which will determine the possible spatial resolution that can be obtained.
-The observations in this study were performed with the Effelsberg \SI{7}{\mm} and \SI{9}{\mm} receivers.
-Both are wideband receivers with good sensitivity\footnote{The technical details of the receivers can be found at \url{https://eff100mwiki.mpifr-bonn.mpg.de/doku.php?id=information_for_astronomers:rx_list}} and at frequencies of \SIrange{30}{38}{\GHz} the atmospheric conditions do not depend so much on the weather.
-Table \ref{tab:obs_config} shows some basic parameters of the beam maps and OOF holography observations.
+The observations in this study were performed with the Effelsberg \qty{7}{\mm} and \qty{9}{\mm} receivers.
+Both are wide-band receivers with good sensitivity.
+The technical details can be found in \cref{tab:receivers}.
+At frequencies of \qtyrange{30}{38}{\GHz} the atmospheric conditions do not depend so much on the weather and therefore this frequency range was chosen.
+The first observations were conducted with the \qty{9}{\mm} receiver, because the newer \qty{7}{\mm} receiver was not available at that time.
+Later the \qty{7}{\mm} was used, because of backend problems at the \qty{9}{\mm} receiver. \Cref{tab:obs_config} shows some basic parameters of the beam maps and OOF holography observations.
+The size of the defocused beam pattern determines the size of the map, so that the full beam pattern is covered plus some overhead to fit the baseline.
+The spacial separation between the sub-scans (stripes of the map) has to be lower than half of the beam width of the antenna to properly sample the map.